Neck Lift Cost in 2026

 Your final cost is most affected by the complexity of your case, with severe muscle banding potentially adding $1,500-$3,000.
 Location matters too: premium markets like New York City and Los Angeles command higher prices than smaller cities.

 Consider a mini neck lift if your concerns are less extensive; these less invasive procedures are generally more affordable.
 During your consultation, ask for a detailed breakdown of all fees, including anesthesia and facility charges.
+For more comprehensive facial rejuvenation, many patients combine this with a full facelift.
+For mild submental fat without significant skin laxity, Kybella injections offer a non-surgical alternative.
 Confirm all costs with your provider before scheduling.

 Neck Lift Cost by State